RichardXiao1/Project-3--Group-B/entertainment.md

 notable numeric variables.
 It helps the reader understand the summary or graph.

-For a linear regression model, we’ll use Backward stepwise and LASSO regression model.
+For a linear regression model, we’ll use forward stepwise and LASSO regression model.
 For an ensemble tree-based model, we’ll fit random forest and boosted tree model.